equinor/omnia-tutorial/exercises/expose/README.rst

 Completing the API
 ------------------

-Earlier we only added code for the *ProductionDataController* methods.
+Earlier we only added code for the *ProductionDataController* read-method.
 Here we will complete the other parts.

+Note that this will only work if you have setup your own SQL Server, as you only have read-rights on the Common-one.

 You can reference the Entity Framework examples above or look at the reference implementation in *omnia-tutorial\exercises\expose\solution\EDC-API*.